eruanntion/hundred5/README.md

 ```
 * Use git and commit your work often with meaningful messages. ✔️

-##Basic tasks
+## Basic tasks

-*.
-Create React components based on the provided design (design.png).
+* Create React components based on the provided design (design.png).
 Use
 the provided SVG icons. ✔️
-*.
-Implement rating: send selected rating to the API (described below) when
+* Implement rating: send selected rating to the API (described below) when
 the user clicks on one of the stars and hide the popup. ✔️
-*.
-Implement closing the popup: send the closed preference to the API and
+* Implement closing the popup: send the closed preference to the API and
 hide the popup. ✔️
-*.
-Show the popup only if no rating has been given and the popup hasn’t been
+* Show the popup only if no rating has been given and the popup hasn’t been
 closed.
 This means you need to fetch the feedback and closed preference
 before you can determine whether the popup should be visible. ✔️

-##Bonus tasks
+## Bonus tasks

 * Write some simple unit tests for your components using Jest and enzyme
 (if you wish to use it) ✔️